cyverse/cyverse-sdk/docs/getting-started-systems.md

 *Cyverse API Enrollment*

-This script will register a personal instance of TACC 'stampede' that can be used build and validate Agave apps.
+This script will register a personal instance of TACC 'stampede2' that can be used build and validate Agave apps.
 The following steps assume you have created or configured an Agave Oauth2 client on this host.

 If you have not, you may exit out of this script and run:

-clients-create -S -N "sdk-stampede" -D "OAuth client for TACC system stampede"
+clients-create -S -N "sdk-stampede2" -D "OAuth client for TACC system stampede2"

 The following 'auth-tokens-create' command will create and store a temporary access token.
 To refresh